 What Law Schools Ask

 Law schools vary extensively with regard to the type of information they want to know about applicants.
 Some law schools will ask only for information aside from minor traffic violations, while other schools will ask for each and every ticket, citation, informal misconduct action, and so on that you have received.
-It's important that you read the question carefully and use your best judgment when determining what you need to disclose to honestly answer the question.
+It's important that you read the question carefully and use your best judgment when determining what you need to disclose in order to honestly answer the question.

 Why You Must Disclose